pablisch/how-to-express-mongodb-todo-api/howTo/1c_setUp_expressServer.md

 // use json middleware to parse incoming JSON payloads. req.body will contain the parsed JSON object

 app.get('/', (req, res, next) => {
   // defines a route handler for a GET request at the root URL of '/'
-// the route handler takes a second argument - req, res and next
+  // the route handler takes a second argument - req, res and next try {
-    try {
-    // a try block is used to handle errors res.status(200).json({message: "Home endpoint is working!"})
+    // a try block is used to handle errors res.status(200).json({ message: 'Home endpoint is working!' })
     // the server responds with a response status of 200 and a JSON object with a message } catch (error) {
-    // server errors are caught by catch next (error)
+    // server errors are caught by catch next(error)
     // in case of errors, the next middleware is called with the error }
 })

 app.use((err, req, res, next) => {
-// next middleware id configured to handle errors
-    const status = err.status || 500
+  // next middleware id configured to handle errors const status = err.status || 500
   // the status will be the status property of err if given or 500 by default res.status(status).json({ message: err.message })
   // the response status and err.message are returned in the repsonse body })

 module.exports = app